jcasc/ctl-mc/README.md

 ψ ::= Xϕ | Fϕ | Gϕ | (ϕ U ϕ) | (ϕ W ϕ) | (ϕ R ϕ) | (ϕ S ϕ)
 ```

+where `p` is a `"`-delimited string.
+The parantheses delimiting the subformulas of operators taking two operands are mandatory!
+The trivial sub-formulas `true` and `false` are *not* quote-delimited.
+Whitespace is ignored entirely, even within AP-strings.

 The common CTL semantics apply, where:
 ```
 - = NOT